Tower Hill (volcano)

 Tower Hill is an inactive volcano on the south-west coast of Victoria, Australia, approximately 275 km west of Melbourne, and 15 km north-west of Warrnambool.
-The Tower Hill crater is roughly 3 km wide and 80 metres high, with a gradient of between 10% to 80% at the higher points.
+The Tower Hill crater is roughly 3 km wide and 80 metres high, with a gradient of between 10% and 80% at the higher points.
 Within the crater, a series of later volcanic explosions formed a number of scoria cones and spheres, surrounded by a crater lake.
 Being a giant nested maar, Tower Hill is of international geological significance.
 The Dhauwurdwurrung name for the volcano is Koroitj.

 History

 Aboriginal Australian kitchen middens at Tower Hill contain 5000-year-old Tasmanian devil bones.
 Greenstone axe heads and other artefacts excavated from the tuff indicate that Aboriginal people were resident in the area when the volcano erupted.
 A basalt tool dubbed the "Bushfield Axe", found buried under volcanic ash near Tower Hill in 1947, was particularly significant.
 The archaeological evidence aligns with local people's oral histories of volcanic eruptions, indicating the longevity and truth of those histories.
 The Koroitgundidj people long inhabited this region of Australia, and their descendants retain special links with the area.

 In 1990, the most recent eruption was dated to c.25,000 BP.
 However, in February 2020, a study was carried out by the University of Melbourne's School of Earth Sciences' David Phillips and three other researchers, using a more sophisticated form of radiometric dating known as argon-argon dating, showed that both the Budj Bim and Tower Hill volcanoes erupted at least 34,000 years ago.
 Specifically, the Tower Hill eruption was dated at within 3,800 years either side of 36,800 years BP.
 Significantly, that is a "minimum age constraint for human presence in Victoria", and also could be interpreted as evidence for the Gunditjmara oral histories which tell of volcanic eruptions being some of the oldest oral traditions in existence.

 The first confirmed sighting of Tower Hill by Europeans was in 1802, by French explorers sailing with Nicolas Baudin on Géographe.
 Matthew Flinders sailed east along the southern coast of Australia and, on 20 April 1802, referred in the ship's log to "Peaked Hill Position uncertain", which may refer to Tower Hill.

 In 1855, the Hill was painted by the artist Eugene von Guerard, the foremost landscape artist in the colonies at the time.
 The painting Tower Hill, 1855 is now in the Warrnambool Art Gallery.
 The painting was used as a source of information of local native vegetation when an extensive revegetation project was undertaken in the Tower Hill Wildlife Reserve from 1961.